-There are times—quite a few of them, for better or worse—when I’m confronted with evidence that something I’ve believed (or assumed) to be the case for years is simply wrong.
+There have been times—quite a few of them, for better or worse—when I was confronted with evidence that something I’d believed (or assumed) to be the case for years was simply wrong.
 These occasions can be a source of embarrassment, such as the time a few years ago when a friend pointed out to me that I always misspelled the word “embarrassed.”
-Being someone who takes the use of language seriously, this came as quite a blow to me.
+Because I take the use of language seriously, this came as quite a blow to me.
 Most of the time, however, I greet epiphanies of mistaken assumptions with equanimity, if not pleasure.
 I love to learn, and most learning requires a certain amount of unlearning.

 First, let’s talk about those toes.
 Sloth expert Judy Arroyo explained to me that all sloths actually have three “toes”—that is, three digits on their hind limbs, if you want to think of them as feet.
 The difference is in the “fingers”—the digits on the fore limbs.
 Two-toed sloths have two; three-toed sloths have three.
 So why weren’t they called “two-fingered” and “three-fingered”?
 Apparently it was a problem of translation.
 According to Arroyo, the Spanish word used to describe the sloths’ digits can mean either finger or toe, and the English word choice turned out to be a bit misleading.

 Whether you call them fingers or toes, sloths use them to great advantage.
 They’re hooked and very strong, which makes them handy for climbing or—more frequently—hanging upside-down for extended periods of time high in the trees.
 Sloths sleep up to 18 hours per day, and when awake, spend most of their time munching on leaves.
 They move (very slowly, of course) from tree to tree every day or two, and descend to the ground only about once a week to urinate and defecate.